 Bruce Bookman

-Bruce Bookman about 6 years ago
+Bruce Bookman over 6 years ago

 "Fill in the Valid OAuth redirect URIs field on the Facebook Login Settings tab.Notice that this is the second parameter required for a FacebookProvider."
 Fill in with what exactly?
 How do I get a Valid OAuth redirect URI?